nnellans/bash-guide/README.md

 token

 # method 3b: using <<- instead of << lets you indent a Here Document for better readability
-# only tab characters are supported, not spaces
-# be careful with how your text editor treats tabs vs. spaces
+# only tab characters are supported (not spaces), be careful with how your text editor treats tabs vs. spaces
 command1 <<- token
     indented line of text
     another line of text
     last line for now
 token

-# method 4: feed a single line of text into command1's standard input
+# method 4: Here String: feed a single line of text into command1's standard input
-# this is known as a "Here String"
 command1 <<< "line of text"
 ```